davidf03/hcdocs/README.md

 [State Classes](#scss-nomenclature-types-state-classes) may directly modify [elements](#scss-nomenclature-elements); however, this should be avoided, and the state description simplified to the [block](#scss-nomenclature-blocks) level, wherever possible.

+[Class structures](#scss-nomenclature-anatomy-note) referencing other class structures should be avoided at all costs.
+In most cases it should be possible to extend a class structure to provide itself interfaces for accessing subordinated structures.

 #### <a href="#scss-composition-class-types" name="scss-composition-class-types">#</a> Class Types

 ##### <a name="scss-composition-objects"></a>Objects